-When you were dating, you probably had no difficulty coming up with interesting things to do with your sweetheart.
+When you were dating, you probably had no difficulty coming up with interesting things to do.
 You looked forward to spending every possible moment together.
+But now that you’ve been married for a while, doing things things together as a married couple can seem a bit more challenging.

-Now that you’ve been married for a few, or many, years, the newness has worn off and you probably spend more time thinking about work, budgets, kids, schedules, and just getting through the day.
+Whether you’ve been married for a few, or many, years, the newness has worn off and you probably spend more time thinking about work, budgets, kids, schedules, and just getting through the day.
 You know date night is important, but it doesn’t happen often enough.
-You’re too tired to think of something new to do as a married couple.
+You’re too tired to think of something new to do together.

-It’s not that following a tradition is bad: going to the same place or doing the same activity together may make you feel secure and comfortable.
-But it’s important to spice things up from time to time.
+Following a tradition is not a bad thing: going to the same place or doing the same activity as you usually have may make you feel secure and comfortable.
+But it’s also important to spice things up from time to time.

-Here are some things to consider doing together that can give you an opportunity to learn, stretch yourselves, and have fun:
+Here are some things to consider doing together that may be new, different, and interesting.
+They can give you an opportunity to learn, stretch yourselves, and have fun.

 - Try a different restaurant.
-Try a different national cuisine.
+Try a different international cuisine.
 Drive a few miles to try a small-town diner, or a unique coffee house.

-- Go through old family pictures.
-Pictures can tell stories.
+- Go through old family photos.
+Pictures tell stories.
 Use those pictures to tell each other about the years before you met, or remember some of your early days together.

 - Take a class together.
-Learn a foreign language, learn how to sail, learn about astronomy, local geology, or natural gardening together.
+Learn a foreign language, how to sail, or about astronomy, local geology, money, painting, or natural gardening together.

 - Drive somewhere you’ve never been.
 Even if it’s just a local road that’s new to you, you’re likely to see new things and enjoy the freshness of a new experience together.